This message will take you back in time, to a time when your parents were children.

 The word of the Lord came to Ezekiel and said.
 “What do you people mean by quoting this proverb about the land of Israel: “The parents eat sour grapes, and the children’s teeth are set on edge?”
 As surely as I live, declares the Sovereign LORD, you will no longer quote this proverb in Israel.
 For everyone belongs to me, the parent as well as the child–both alike belong to me.
 The one who SINS is the one who will die.”
 Ezekiel 18:1-5 NIV.

-If the children were bad they were taken outside, and they got a switch for misbehaving or a ruler swat.
+If the children were bad, they were taken outside, and they got a switch for misbehaving or a ruler swat.
 None of the parents thought it was wrong, they went by Hashem’s Word; “Whoever spares the rod HATES their children, but the one who LOVES their children is careful to discipline them.”
-Proverbs 13:24 NIV.
+Proverbs 13:24.
 Today parents are thought cruel or are even arrested for trying to discipline their children.

 Teachers didn’t sleep with their pupils back then, they taught them.
 Pupils didn’t come in with guns and murder their teachers and classmates.
 No, it was a different time.
 A time when you said, “Yes Sir” and “No Ma’am.”
 It was a time when you found out Japan had bombed Pearl Harbor over the radio.

 How sour have our grapes gotten?
 Because each generation has become more wicked.
 The word for wicked in Hebrew is a word that basically means to not work in the divine order it was created in.
-I can’t get everlasting life holding on to the back of my father’s coattails.
+I can’t get everlasting life holding on to the back of my father’s coat tails.
 All the prayers he has said and all the works he has done for the Father, like missionary work in Ecuador and Mexico only count for him.
-Being a deacon and Elder, praying over the sick and teaching the youth, THOSE ARE HIS DEEDS, HIS TALENTS, HIS TIME.
-He does ministry at nursing homes, and at hospitals, and those are his works and faith without WORKS is DEAD.
-I will be judged on my own works or lack of them.
-I’ve been divorced.
-My sons were not raised properly.
-They didn’t have a Godly mother or father part of the time.
-Yes, I was a believer, but I also backslid and did a lot of things I am not proud of.
-We live and learn.
-When a person goes through abuse and dishonor they often make multiple mistakes.
-I did.
+Being a deacon and Elder, praying over the sick and teaching the youth, Those are his works.

 “Then he may have a violent son who sheds blood and who does any of these things to a brother (though he himself did not do any of these things), that is, he even eats at the mountain shrines, and defiles his neighbor’s wife, oppresses the poor and needy, commits robbery, does not restore a pledge, but lifts up his eyes to the idols and commits abomination, he lends money on interest and takes increase; will he live?
 He will not live!
 He has committed all these abominations, he will surely be put to death; his blood will be on his own head.”
 EZEKIEL 18:10-13 NASB.

 Yes, now we are under the blood, the blood of one spotless lamb, Jesus/Yeshua the Messiah.
-However, we will still be judged.
+However, we will still be judged by our works.
 Read below:

 ‘I know your deeds and your toil and perseverance, and that you cannot tolerate evil men, and you put to the test those who call themselves apostles, and they are not, and you found them to be false; and you have perseverance and have endured for My name’s sake, and have not grown weary.
 ‘But I have this against you, that you have left your first love.
 ‘Therefore remember from where you have fallen, and repent and do the deeds you did at first; or else I am coming to you and will remove your lampstand out of its place—unless you repent.’
 Revelations 2:2-5 NASB.